TimoLehnertz/orm/README.md

 A packege called testing is included implementing a simple database schema just look trough the A_Tester.java and try some of the provided test functions yourself.
 Most functionality is used there
+Reduce the log level via Orm.logger.setLogLevel(Logger....) to see whats going on
 </p>

 <h3>Draw backs and future plans</h3>